 - Click on the “View” menu and choose “Show View Options” or just hit Command+J

 - Under “Grid spacing:” click and drag the slider to the right to increase the width of the desktop grid, slide right until the full file name is displayed – changes take effect live

 - Close out View Options for the Desktop

 Assuming the text size is 12-14, moving the grid spacing to about 3/4 is enough to display most full name of most files and folders, but for some extremely long file names you’d have to move it even further over.
+For larger text sizes, simply move the grid to a larger spacing to reveal the full file names.
 Because the changes are taking effect live, you can test the settings and see what works best for your needs, although you’ll quickly notice that the grid spacing also directly impacts how cluttered the icons feel.